refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 };
 ```

-**refine** will consume this method using the `useRegister` hook which is used for registering a new user.
+**Refine** will consume this method using the `useRegister` hook which is used for registering a new user.

 For example, if you want to register a new user, you can use the `useRegister` hook like this: